2026 LVDA Schooling Show Series Year-End Awards

 Riders are required to be members prior to scores counting toward YEA; you may join LVDA at any point in the show year, but only scores achieved after you have joined will count toward YEA.

-Riders will be split: Youth, AA, Open (Open riders not eligible for Intro or Pre-Training divisions)
+Divisions will be split: Jr/YR, AA, Open (Open riders not eligible for Intro or Pre-Training divisions).
+Intro Division will be split age 10 and under if warranted

 5 scores from 3 shows are required